Computer reading glasses

 Readers are most commonly and effectively used for objects 12-14 inches away.
 The magnification in both lenses is the same, while doctor-prescribed glasses may have personalized prescriptions in each lens according to your customized and more advanced needs.

-When determining which reader power is best for you, you need to consider the diopter strength.
+When determining the best computer reading glasses power for you, you need to consider the diopter strength.
 This refers to the optical strength (or power) of the reading lens when measured at one meter.
-Felix Gray readers currently come in +1.0, +1.5, +2.0, and +2.5 powers.
+Felix Gray readers currently come in +0.5, +1.0, +1.5, +2.0, and +2.5 powers.
 The higher the number, the more powerful the magnification in the lenses!
 While you should confirm with your eye doctor, Felix Gray’s consulting optometrists have okayed people jumping up or down +.25 diopter (meaning, you can try +2.0 if you are usually most comfortable with +1.75).
 Your eyes will not become dependent, nor will your vision worsen, through jumping up or down a diopter.

-At this time, we do not offer bifocal reading or prescription lenses.
+At this time, we do not offer bifocal reading lenses.
 Bifocal lenses are a type of lens that have two different types of vision correction in each lens.
 Often, with bifocal reading lenses, the top portion of each lens has a magnification for further away distance, and the bottom portion of each lens has a magnification for close-up distances.
 A distinct line divides the far-distance-viewing part from the close-distance-viewing part of these lenses.
 This, essentially, is two readers in one.
-We are excited to carry single-vision lens, meaning our lenses provide magnification for a fixed distance.

 Follow these helpful tips to help you find the perfect Felix Gray frame fit!
-It is also helpful to measure your favorite, most comfortable pair of glasses as a reference and compare it to our frame dimensions
+You can also check out our Fit Guide to see which of our glasses for computer use will work best for you.
+It is also helpful to measure your favorite, most comfortable pair of glasses as a reference and compare it to our frame dimensions.

-- Glasses should stay put on your nose (pro tip: for low nose bridges, try the Nash’s or Faradays) and not be constantly sliding down
+- Glasses should stay put on your nose (pro tip: for low nose bridges, try our Hamilton, Haro, or Kepler frames) and not be constantly sliding down

-- Your eyebrows (no matter how thick or thin) should not be hiding below or making contact with the frames
+- Don't let your eyebrows (no matter how thick or thin) hide below or make contact with the frame

-- The bottom of the lenses should also not rest on those lovely cheeks of yours
+- Make sure the bottom of the frame doesn't rest on those lovely cheeks of yours

 - Your pupils are as aligned near the center of your lenses as possible